Skip to main content

 • Eggs taken from nests and eaten nearby

-Foxes often carry prey away from the kill site.
+Foxes frequently carry prey away from the kill site.

 5. Feeding & Foraging Signs